 Where former partners cannot agree on modifications through mutual agreement or mediation, the parties can choose to engage an arbitrator to assist them in making modifications.
 This process is more formal than mediation, but less formal than going to court.
 An arbitrator will listen to the position of both sides, help them focus on the issues, and help them find a mutually satisfactory compromise.
 An arbitrator’s final decision is binding on the parties.

 Where former partners cannot agree on modifications via consent or mediation, and do not wish to arbitrate, they must have their modifications determined and finalized by a court.
 This may require a hearing before a final agreement is reached.

-At Arbesman Hamilton LLP, our experienced family lawyers can guide you through the process of making post-separation and post-divorce amendments.
+At NULaw, our experienced family lawyers can guide you through the process of making post-separation and post-divorce amendments.
 Contact us online or at 416-481-5604 to book a consultation, discuss your options, and ensure that you and your children are protected in changing circumstances.